 If you’re looking for a place to start your online community, you’ve probably come across Mighty Networks and Disciple, especially if you’re looking for something with more premium options that you can add your own branding to.
 They’re top contenders for online community dominance, and both are well-respected for the options they give for bringing people together.

 In this post, we’re going to compare Disciple vs. Mighty Networks to help you figure out which one is right for you.
 We’ll walk through features like community-building options, pricing, and apps to compare the two.

 If you want more support in building your online community, come join OUR Mighty Community for free and meet other new and established community owners!
 We’d love to meet you.
 Join for free!

 In this article…

 1. Disciple vs. Mighty Networks: Who are they?

 Disciple is a white-label community app based in the UK.
 It gives its users a fully-branded platform that lets them build and charge for communities around the things they care about.
 It has a lot of customization and member-management options, and a premium branded app function as we’ll see below.

-Mighty Networks is an all-in-one white label community platform where Hosts can build powerful communities of engaged members to master something great together.
+Mighty is an all-in-one white label community platform where Hosts can use cultural software to build powerful communities of engaged members.
 It packs a punch with a ton of customization features, monetization options, the ability to live stream from mobile or desktop, teach courses rooted in community, and more.